-Software Development for Data Management for the Stringfellow Superfund Site — Department of Toxic Substance Control (Legacy Landfill Group)
+Software Development for Data Management for the Stringfellow Superfund Site — California Department of Toxic Substance Control (Legacy Landfill Group)

 The Stringfellow Superfund waste site is located approximately 50 miles east of Los Angeles in Southern California.
 The site includes a former Class I industrial waste disposal area that accepted industrial wastes from 1956 to 1972.
 Monitoring of the site includes over 400 monitoring wells, over 300 domestic wells, and over 1,000 locations made up of borings, CPTs, process measuring points, and other locations.
 There have been over 250,000 sampling events to date, resulting in over 3 million sample results and over 300,000 process data points.
-Tetra Tech has been successfully performing services for DTSC at the Stringfellow Site since 2002, including data management, GIS, modeling, and production of annual reports.
+Tetra Tech has been successfully performing services for DTSC at the Stringfellow Site since 2002, including data management (see related description, GIS, modeling, and production of annual reports.
 Software development to support the database management services has been a key part of this work.
-Software developed for the Stringfellow Site include:
+Software developed for the Stringfellow Site include:"

 Desktop software called Stringfellow Interface for Data and Documents (SIDD), that provides desktop access from a WindowsTM PC to all data.
 SIDD uses a series of wizards to view and graph chemistry data, flow data, instrument readings, weather data, well construction data, and shipment data, performs calculations to estimate mass flow rates at various locations, and can be customized by users to remember their most commonly used locations and chemicals.
 SIDD was developed using VB.NET.